“Education is not filling a bucket, but lighting a fire.”

 If your herbalist is ready for a guide, maybe I can be of service in my distance learning program: Village Herbalist Independent Herbal Study Course.
 This is an 18 lesson course complete with booklets, audio CD's and personal guidance with each lesson.
 A hands-on course, it's designed to weave herbalism into your kitchen, garden, laundry and bath.
 This is intensive study of traditional and practical Herbalism, nutrition, health-promoting lifestyles, healing and aromatherapy.
 Although those with a background in herbalism gain much from the course, no prior herbal experience is required to enroll.

-Even though there is much to learn, Antoine de Saint-Exupéry in The Little Prince cautioned on how much knowledge to offer at any one time: "Do not try to satisfy your vanity by teaching a great many things.
-It is enough to light a spark, if there is some good flammable stuff, it will burn."
+Even though there is much to learn, Antoine de Saint-Exupéry in The Little Prince cautioned on how much knowledge to offer at any one time: "Do not try to satisfy your vanity by

 Happy learning along the path to you and yours